STAC extensions

 Creating or updating a STAC extension

-(This is a work in progress and we explore even better ways to support STAC and Records extensions)
+(This is a work in progress and we will explore even better ways to support STAC and Records extensions)

 STAC extensions are defined in a repository and provide a number of elements - they are in fact a “STAC Building Block” in that they can be combined with each other. (“Building” is the fundamental concept here!)

-One problem is that extensions may have inconsistent schemas, reuse of schema elements and duplication.
+• extensions may have inconsistent schemas, reuse of schema elements and duplication.

 Using the OGC Building Blocks approach to define or annotate a STAC extension provides an additional layer of support for: